deeptimahesh/outreachy-FL-deepti/README.md

 * Gather __time-related statistics__ based on training with more or less number of considered visits (ie, greater than 10 or if lesser number is also enough)?

-* More optimizations on delta <- needs to be explored more
+* More optimizations on delta ie, hyperparameter tuning has many approaches including some like gridSearch and Bayesian Optimization (not to mention CV).

+    `Need to explore more`

 ## Note to the mentors